Guided Visualization for Anxiety: Use Imagination to Feel Calm

 What is guided visualization meditation?

-Creating calming mental images to reduce anxiety and tension.
+Creating peaceful mental images to help ease anxiety and tension.

 How long before I see benefits?